-If the student hesitates for 5 seconds on any item, score the item as incorrect by drawing a slash ( / ), and provide the answer.
+If the student hesitates for 5 seconds on any item, score the item as incorrect by drawing a slash (/), and provide the answer.
 If providing the answer does not prompt the student to continue, say Keep going.

-These reminders may only be used once:
+These reminders may only be provided once:

-- If the student does not go left to right, say Go this way (sweep your finger across the row). - If the student says all the names of all the numbers in each box, say Just tell me the name of the missing number. - If the student appears confused, say Remember to tell me the missing number.
+- If the student does not go left to right, say Go this way (sweep your finger across the row). - If the student says all the names of all the numbers in each box, say Just tell me the name of the missing number. - If the student appears confused about the task, say Remember to tell me the missing number.

-- If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student loses his/her place, point.
+- If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student appears confused about where to go next, point.